-The analyzed accounts are varying from accounts with 5 Million (+1.1 mio compared to our analysis one year ago, Chapeau!
-Stella McCartney) up to Burberry with 11.7 Million (+2.57 mio compared to our analysis one year ago) followers.
-It also includes different industry sectors such as the fashion industry, a broadcasting company and the automobile sector.
+The analyzed accounts vary, from accounts like Jaguar, with 8.5 million followers, to Shell, with 200,000 followers.
+It also includes different industry sectors such as the fashion industry, media companies and the automobile sector.

 Instagram remains an image platform